Superman and Lois Lane: Arrowverse

-Tyler Hoechlin portrayed Superman/Clark Kent with Elizabeth Tulloch as Lois Lane in The CW Arrowverse television series.
-Superman was introduced in the second season of Supergirl.
-Lois first appeared in the 2018 crossover event "Elseworlds" in the series The Flash and Supergirl.
+Tyler Hoechlin portrayed Superman/Clark Kent with Elizabeth Tulloch as Lois Lane in the television series that make up the Arrowverse.
+Superman was introduced in the second season of Supergirl, while Lois first appeared in the 2018 crossover event "Elseworlds".

 The executive producers stated that Clark and Lois have a strong partnership.
-Tyler Hoechlin says Clark and Lois "obviously have a very strong relationship that's been going like that for a while.
+Hoechlin says Clark and Lois "obviously have a very strong relationship that's been going like that for a while.
 It's deeper into the relationship, so there's that comfortability factor and they know each other so well.
 They really kind of have a life together."

 When Superman arrives in National City in the episode "The Adventures of Supergirl", Clark and Lois were first mentioned as being a couple.
 In the episode "Nevertheless, She Persisted", Clark reveals to Kara that his love for Lois motivates him in every fight.
 Whenever he fights, no matter who it's against or where it is, his always fighting for Lois.
-He fights with Lois in his heart.
-The people we love is another secret to the superpower.

-In The Flash episode "Elseworlds" part 1, Kara Danvers/Supergirl is visiting her cousin on the Kent farm in Smallville to seek advice and spend time with Clark and Lois, who recently visited Argo City to learn more about the Kryptonian culture, with Lois intent to write an article detailing their visit, despite Clark's objections.
-When Oliver Queen and Barry Allen with swapped abilities arrives at the Kent farm on Earth-38 to get help from Kara, she introduces them to Clark and Lois.
-When Cisco Ramon arrives to inform them about the Amazo rampage in Central City, Clark leaves with them to join the fight.

-In the Supergirl episode "Elseworlds" part 3, Lois, wielding a lightning hammer and Superman go to Earth-1 to assists Supergirl, Green Arrow, Brainiac 5, J'onn J'onzz, and the Flash in fighting John Deegan in the form of a black suit-wearing Superman.
-After defeating John Deegan and returning to Earth-38, Clark and Lois reveal to Kara that Lois is pregnant and they will be returning to Argo City for an extended period, leaving Kara to defend the Earth.
+In the Supergirl episode "Elseworlds" part 3, Clark and Lois reveal to Kara that Lois is pregnant, and that they will be returning to Argo City for an extended period, leaving Kara to defend the Earth.
 Later, at the Fortress of Solitude, Clark proposes to Lois with a diamond ring made from coal.
 She happily accepts and kisses him.